Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: The dual-time SPH method

+In this section we show how the above equations are integrated in real time and pseudo-time.
 The following equations apply to each particle, $i$.
 We suppress the subscript $i$ in the following to simplify the notation.
 We use the index $k$ to denote pseudo-time iterations and $n$ for the real time.
 Before iterating in pseudo time the particles are updated to a guessed new state ($k=0$) for the next real time ($n+1$) using,

-where ${(\frac{d \ten{V}}{dt})}^{n}$ is given by the momentum equation~\eqref{eq:ME-simple} without the partial derivative of velocity in pseudo time (i.e. considering $\frac{\partial \ten{V}}{\partial \tau} = 0$).
+where ${(\frac{d \ten{V}}{dt})}^{n}$ is given by the momentum equation~\eqref{eq:ME-simple} without the partial derivative of velocity in pseudo time (i.e.\ considering $\frac{\partial \ten{V}}{\partial \tau} = 0$).
 Then the integration in pseudo time proceeds in the following fashion, with $\ten{\tilde{V}}^{k=0} = 0 $ as the starting value,

 In addition to these we have,

 This is to ensure consistency of the motion.
 A detailed proof for equation~\eqref{eq:vtilde} is provided in the appendix at the end of this manuscript.